abnamro/repository-scanner/components/resc-backend/README.md

 <details>
   <summary>Preview</summary>
 Alembic provide an --autogenerate parameter to help revision scripts creation.
 It can output the necessary changes to apply,  by comparing the current database schema and the model stated in Python.
-To create that revision make sure you have a connection to a running database with a up-to-date schema version.
+To create that revision make sure you have a connection to a running database with an up-to-date schema version.

 ```bash
 alembic revision --autogenerate -m "<revision summary>"